Worst pollution this year envelops Hong Kong

 Hong Kong leader Leung Chun-ying has pledged to make improving air quality a priority.

-In his maiden policy speech in January, Leung proposed HK$10 billion in subsidies to phase out over 80,000 heavy-polluting diesel vehicles, while fresh emission reduction targets have been set with neighbouring Guangdong province - a major source of cross-border pollutants from tens of thousands of factories in the Pearl River Delta.
+In his maiden policy speech in January, Leung proposed HK$10 billion ($1.29 billion) in subsidies to phase out over 80,000 heavy-polluting diesel vehicles, while fresh emission reduction targets have been set with neighboring Guangdong province - a major source of cross-border pollutants from tens of thousands of factories in the Pearl River Delta.

 In Beijing, a city of around 20 million people, air quality has mostly stayed above "very unhealthy" and "hazardous" levels since the beginning of this year.